edgi-govdata-archiving/webdiff-ui/README.md

 Data archive is populated by the (differ service)[https://github.com/edgi-govdata-archiving/differ] which produces batch diffs to be fed to this UI.

 # Goals of this Repo:
+* Make it easier, more efficient, less error-prone for analysts to recognize and appropriately classify diffs in pages.
 * Replace the currently-used Analyst spreadsheet with this UI (see screenshot preview below)
 * Provide a view of the diffs (vs. currenlty using versionista)
 * Enable classification of the diff changes